subfuzion/nodejs-on-google-cloud-by-example/docs/README.md

 # Node.js on Google Cloud by example

-This series of examples of gradually increasing complexity assumes only a rudimentary knowledge of JavaScript, but otherwise no other knowledge.
+This is a series of examples that gradually build on each other to help you gain hands-on experience and skills creating server apps with Node.js that run on Google Cloud.

-As you go through the examples, you will gain hands-on experience and skills building server apps with the following:
+To get started, you only need basic knowledge of JavaScript and Node.js.

 * [Node.js] - a JavaScript runtime for apps (like fast servers)
 * [Express] - a fast, unopinionated, minimalist web framework for Node.js
 * [Mocha] - a simple, flexible, and fun test framework